aidmax/terraform-gcp-k8s/README.md

 # Kubernetes cluster on Google Cloud
+> The guide is currently under construction.
+![under construction][underconstruction.png]

 This guide provides steps on how to setup a k8s cluster on Google Cloud Platform using Terraform, Packer and Ansible.
 It does not utilize Google Kubernetes Engine (GKE) and rely explicitly on Google Cloud compute instances.

+### Overview
+The overall process looks as follows:
+1. Add your ssh public key to project level metadata, which allows your to connect and have sudo privileges on any project instance.
+2. Create a custom image with pre-installed docker and kubernetes packages based on Centos7 built-in Google Cloud compute image
+3. Spin up a kubernetes cluster in single master mode with 2 worker nodes.

 ### Prerequisites